sameoldcarlos/solar-system-api/README.md

 >>> Pay attention to the information below in order to make the application work properly

-Users need register if they want to use the API.
-An api key is generated and sent to the registered e-mail.
+Users need to register if they want to use the API.
+After that, an api key is generated and sent to the registered e-mail.

 If you want your users to receive the e-mail containing the API key, you must change the email settings on the project.
 Just go to the '.env' file and you will have access to these settings.